5 Great Spring Break Staycations

 Located just minutes from Estes Park and the national park, families seeking hassle-free time away from screens and schedules will find plenty of it here.
-Offering a wealth of activities to fit every adventurer and weather condition—roller skating, horseback riding, archery, guided hikes or snowshoeing, challenge courses, indoor crafting and arts, swimming, or climbing the new indoor wall—families need only to show up and start having fun.
+Offering a wealth of activities to fit every adventurer and weather condition—roller skating, tennis, archery, guided hikes, disc golf, and indoor crafting and arts—families need only to show up and start having fun.

 Lodging includes cabins of all sizes—they are all dog-friendly, too—and hotel-style lodge rooms.
-Buffet-style dining provides a good option for parents who don’t want to plan or cook meals for the week.
-Even better, many on-site activities are included for overnight guests, making this an affordable option for families.
+All dining on the property is currently to-go only, but there are still plenty of options for parents who don’t want to plan or cook meals for the week.

 The Source Hotel, Denver

 Coloradans never truly know what weather they’re going to get during spring break, which can make planning a challenge.
 At Great Wolf Lodge Colorado Springs, all the action takes place indoors.
 There’s plenty to do: swimming, splashing, and sliding in water features from Cub Paw Pool for the littles to the high-speed Wolf Tail for big kids; challenging fears on the Howlers Peak Ropes Course; and reaching new heights on the Rustic Ridge Climbing Wall.
-There’s even an indoor adventure park, an arcade, and a Build-A-Bear Workshop with exclusive characters like Wiley the Wolf and Brinley Bear, in addition to numerous on-site dining options from buffets to craft beer.
+There’s even an indoor adventure park and an arcade in addition to numerous on-site dining options.

 Vista Verde Guest Ranch, Steamboat Springs